-Numerous techniques, including artificial potential fields [45], collision-free flight corridor [43] [46], DWA (Dynamic Window Approach) [47], gradient maps [48], social forces [49], and pre-computed motion primitives library [50] [51], can be used to avoid collisions in static and dynamic environments.
+Numerous techniques, including artificial potential fields [45], collision-free flight corridor [43][46], DWA (Dynamic-Window Approach) [47], gradient maps [48], social forces [49], and pre-computed motion primitives library [50][51], can be used to avoid collisions in static and dynamic environments.
 These techniques, however, are ineffective in contexts with more complicated or fast-moving obstacles.
-The proposed strategy is based on MPC, which has been increasingly popular recently [52-54].
+The proposed strategy is based on MPC, which has been increasingly popular recently [52-][54].
+In Ref.
 [43] presented a planning strategy in dynamic, unstructured environments based on Model Predictive Contouring Control (MPCC).
 Nevertheless, this algorithm only effectively avoids pedestrians, making it challenging to successfully avoid more complicated obstacles.
-In order to assure safety, [55] suggested a model predictive control architecture, and [56] examined its viability and safety by employing discrete time Dynamic Control Barrier Function (D-CBF) limitations in a receding horizon manner.
+To assure safety, [55] suggested a model predictive control architecture, and [56] examined its viability and safety by employing discrete time Dynamic Control Barrier Function (D-CBF) limitations in a receding horizon manner.
 This algorithm, however, struggles in a narrow-cluttered environment.

-This paper proposes a NMPC algorithm with obstacle avoidance capabilities for a set-point stabilization motion system.
+In this paper, dynamic obstacles in a narrow environment can be handled.
+This work proposes an NMPC algorithm with obstacle avoidance capabilities for a set-point stabilization motion system.
 The DBSCAN algorithm is adopted for clustering the dynamic and static obstacles after collecting the LiDAR sensor information.
-The environmental obstacles are induced as additional constraints, which are represented in this work as having minimum distance forms.
+The environmental obstacles are induced as additional constraints, which are represented in this work as having minimum distance forms that are effective in situations with fast-moving or more sophisticated shape obstacles.
 Numerical findings are provided taking into account the set-point stabilization methodology used for an OWMR with holonomic constraints to support the suggested control strategy.
-A simulation is executed using the CoppeliaSim robot simulator in conjunction with MATLAB R2023a, which utilizes the CasADi Toolbox [57] with the Interior Point OPTimizer (IPOPT) solver [58], to evaluate the performance of the proposed method.
+A simulation is executed using the CoppeliaSim robot simulator in conjunction with MATLAB R2023a, which utilizes the CasADi Toolbox [57] with the Interior Point OPTimizer (IPOPT) solver [58] and Statistics and Machine Learning Toolbox, to evaluate the performance of the proposed method.